Peksa/pek.so/README.md

 ----------------------
 1. Create a new hosted zone for your domain.
 2. Point your domain nameserver (via your domain providers control panel) to the nameserver provided by Route 53.
-3. Setup an A pointer for your root domain with Alias to point at your bucket, i.e: 'pek.so.s3-website-eu-west-1.amazonaws.com'
+3. Setup an A pointer for your root domain with Alias to point at your bucket, i.e. 'pek.so.s3-website-eu-west-1.amazonaws.com'

 Step 3.
 Setup Facebook application
 ----------------------------------
 Now we'll create a facebook application.
 This will allow you to administer your URL-shortener directly online by logging into Facebook.

 1. Create a new Facebook app on http://developers.facebook.com
-2. Set Site URL to your domain, i.e.: http://pek.so
+2. Set Site URL to your domain, i.e. http://pek.so
-3. Set App Domains to your domain, i.e.: pek.so
+3. Set App Domains to your domain, i.e. pek.so
-4. Make a note of your Facebook App ID which will be used later, i.e: 602729056487961.
+4. Make a note of your Facebook App ID which will be used later, i.e. 602729056487961.

 Step 4.
 Configure IAM
 ---------------------
-Now we'll add a role that will allow only you to modify contents of your S3 bucket after you've logged into to Facebook.
+Now we'll add a role that will allow only you to modify contents of your S3 bucket after you've logged into Facebook.

 1. In the AWS console, head to IAM and create a new role.
 Name it anything, I've named mine 'pek.so'.
 2. Select 'Role for Identity Provider Access'
 3. Select 'Grant access to web identity providers'
 4. Select Identity Provider: Facebook and enter your Facebook application id.
 5. Click 'Add conditions', make sure Condition is StringEquals and select Key: 'graph.facebook.com:id'
 6. Enter your own personal facebook id.
-If you don't know it, the simplest way to find it is to go to http://graph.facebook.com/<your facebook username>, i.e. http://graph.facebook.com/peksa, my user id is 717273996.
+If you don't know it, the simplest way to find it is to go to http://graph.facebook.com/fbusername, i.e. http://graph.facebook.com/peksa, my user id is 717273996.
 7. After you've saved your conditition, continue.
 8. Your Trust Policy Document should now look similiar to mine: